lumberjackdev/website/_posts/2020-02-27-spring-data-jdbc.md

 }
 ```

-And with that our test will pass because the Id field will now be set.
+And with that our test passes because the Id field is now be set.
 For a full list of supported life cycle events check out the [docs](https://docs.spring.io/spring-data/jdbc/docs/current/reference/html/#jdbc.events).

 ### Query Methods
 One of the features that the Spring Data modules have in common is the ability to define custom Query methods for repositories.
 Spring data JDBC take a slightly different approach to this.
-To see this in action we'll define a query method for our `BookRepository`:
+To see this in action we define a query method for our `BookRepository`:

 ```java
 Optional<Book> findByTitle(String title);